 - The maximum weight of the loaded backpack should not exceed 15 % of your body weight, so pack only what is needed.

 - Distribute the weight properly – Put the heavier items on the bottom and against the back to keep the weight off of your shoulders and maintain a better posture

-Step 3: Lift Right
+Step 3: Lift it right

 - Face the Pack -Bend at the Knees – Use both hands and check the weight of the pack.
 Lift with the legs – Apply one shoulder strap and then the other.
 Keep the pack close to the body.
 Carry only what you need.

-Step 4: Wear Right
+Step 4: Wear it right